-This study was conducted in Jimma zone in Oromia National Regional State in southwestern part of Ethiopia.
-Jimma zone is one of the thirteen zones of Oromia National Regional State (Figure 4) which geographically lies at south-western part of Ethiopia.
+This study was conducted in Jimma zone in Oromia National Regional State in south-western part of Ethiopia.
+Jimma zone is one of the thirteen zones of Oromia National Regional State (Fig. 3) which geographically lies at south-western part of Ethiopia.
 Jimma Zone has the total population of 2,486,155 [Central Statistics of Ethiopia (CSA), 2007].
-From the total, 2,204,225 (88.66%) is the rural population, which directly depends on agricultural activities for domestic use and exchange of commodities with urban residents.
+From the total, 2,204,225 (88.66%) is the rural population, which directly depends on agricultural activities.

-Figure 4: Map of the study area
+Figure 3: Map of the study area